 The aim of this module is to provide you with an opportunity to write an 8,000-word dissertation on a philosophical topic, the precise subject of which is by agreement with the supervisor.
 At the completion of the module, you will have had an opportunity to work independently, though with the advice of a supervisor.

-The module will focus on a critical examination of core aspects of Buddhist thinking, with emphasis on some of its basic psychological, spiritual, and metaphysical conceptions.
+This module will focus on a critical examination of core aspects of Buddhist thinking, with emphasis on some of its basic psychological, spiritual, and metaphysical conceptions.

-These include, in particular: the origin and nature of suffering, the no-self thesis, enlightenment, consciousness, experiential knowing, and the doctrine of Emptiness (the lack of inherent nature in all things and impermanence).
+These include, in particular: the origin and nature of suffering; the no-self thesis; enlightenment; consciousness; experiential knowing; and the doctrine of Emptiness (the lack of inherent nature in all things and impermanence).

 Language, Metaphysics, and Metametaphysics

 Typically, this module introduces you to some advanced topics in contemporary analytic metaphysics.
 The module focuses on important topics, which have received recent attention.
 The topics covered will include:

 - metaphysical nihilism (why there is something rather than nothing, and the subtraction argument)